Swords – My Story, by Anthony Bellettini

 What’s in Stock

 Baystate Archery is now a dealer for The Handmade Sword Company.
 Our stock consists of many of the swords found on Amazon; but mostly those you will not.
 We have a complete line of “battle ready” Clay and Heat Tempered swords in 1045 to 1095 high carbon steel with blades hand-sharpened to Sharp condition, as well as lighter weight swords that are blunt edged for practice only.
 Most have the swordsmith’s signature from Japan and come with documentation.
 The higher priced swords come with their own sword case, cleaning kits and stand.
-Prices range from under $200 to over $800 depending on the style and quality of the Blade, Tsuba (guard) and Saya (scabbard).
-We offer over 60 swords in stock, consisting of over 45 Katanas – many with Mother of Pearl Inlay, a line of Wakizashi’s (a samurai’s short sword) and Tantos.
+We offer over 20 swords in stock, a line of Wakizashi’s (a samurai’s short sword) and Tantos.
 In addition, we have cleaning kits, sharpening whetstones, carrying bags, various sword stands, cases, tatami cutting mats and books.

 So if you ever considered a sword but didn’t know where to start looking for that real sword for Iaido/cutting practice, or one perhaps as a family heirloom, or to add to your existing collection… or just because you always wanted one, I welcome you to drop by our location and let one of our staff members introduce you to the greatest sword ever made… the Katana.